How the California Consumer Privacy Act Threatens Interstate Commerce

 That risk is present with the CCPA as well.
 Compliance with California’s law, particularly for businesses with no physical operations in California, is confusing enough.
 Were the other 49 states and the District of Columbia to follow suit, the confusion would only multiply, lending real-world concerns to the legal uncertainty at the heart of the law.

 Failure to comply with the CCPA can result in far more than just a slap on the wrist.
 Unintentional violations of the CCPA result in $2,500 fines per instance, while intentional violations are fined at a rate of $7,500 per violation.
-A small business that fails to become GDPR-compliant, either out of ignorance or lack of resources, could quickly find itself swamped by fines.
+A small business that fails to become CCPA-compliant, either out of ignorance or lack of resources, could quickly find itself swamped by fines.

 Similar laws show how regulatory overlap can create a Catch-22 for businesses.
 For example, each state in the country has enacted data breach notification laws.
 Yet while Massachusetts prohibits businesses from disclosing the circumstances of a data breach when they notify affected consumers, other states mandate that businesses do describe the breach.